mbonto/XAI_for_genomics/README.md

 To compute the integrated gradients scores, execute `python get_attributions.py -n pancan -m LR --set train` for the training examples and `python get_attributions.py -n pancan -m LR --set test` for the test examples.

-To compute the prediction gaps, execute `python get_prediction_gaps.py -n pancan -m LR --set test`.
+To compute the prediction gaps (PGs), execute `python get_prediction_gaps.py -n pancan -m LR --set test`.
+Local PGs are obtained by ranking the features of each example independently.
+Global PGs are obtained by ranking them in the same way for all examples of the same class.

 To compute the curves, execute `python get_attributions_averaged_per_class.py -n pancan -m LR --set test` followed by `python get_curves.py -n pancan -m LR --set test --simu 100`.

 To compute the feature agreement metrics on simulated data, execute `get_ranking_metrics.py -n SIMU1 -m LR`.
+To compute the diffused feature agreement metrics on simulated data, execute `get_ranking_metrics.py -n SIMU1 -m LR --diffusion`.

 ## References
 [1] The data come from the [TCGA Research Network](https://www.cancer.gov/tcga).